Wandile-lab/HopeLink/README.md

 # Overview
 Disasters create chaos—delayed aid, overwhelmed shelters, and fragmented data lead to confusion and vulnerability.
 HopeLink is an AI-enhanced platform that centralizes disaster response, providing real-time coordination tools, intelligent predictions, and accessible support interfaces for affected communities and responders.

+> Note
+> - This is a demo with dummy data for development and testing.
+> - The backend is implemented but not yet fully utilized, as the project currently uses mock data on the frontend.
+This allows faster development and easier testing without  relying on live backend services.
+Full backend integration will come in future updates.

 # SDG Alignment
 SDG 11: Promote sustainable and resilient cities through disaster preparedness